 Margot could often be found in the office in South Ascot Church Hall, manning the telephone, taking transport requests from clients and ringing round our volunteer drivers to see who was available to fulfil the request.
 She also handled the inevitable administration functions that come with such a role, and acted as a driver.

-June eventually stepped down from the role as chairman in May 2009 after 29 years service, being replaced by Janet King.
-She remained on the AVB committee until 2012.
-She continues to be heavily involved with the Ascot Day Centre.
+June eventually stepped down from the role as chairman in May 2009 after 29 years of service, being replaced by Janet King, although she remained on the AVB committee until 2012.
+June continued to be heavily involved with the Ascot Day Centre until her death in 2020.

 Margot followed June into retirement in August 2010 although she continued to be a member of the committee for a short time afterwards, as well as acting as an occasional volunteer driver for several years.
 Her long and invaluable service to AVB and the local community was recognised at The Royal Borough of Windsor and Maidenhead Volunteers for the Year of 2010 Awards when she was joint runner-up in the over 50s category.